lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 1. @swarmnode (20% participation crisis)
 ```
 Hey!
-I'm Luke—been working with Adam, Chris and Jake from @MigrateFun on tools that help projects post-migration.
+I'm Luke — been working with Adam, Chris and Jake from @MigrateFun on tools that help projects post-migration.

 Built https://migrate-chart.fun so holders can see complete price action across migrations.
-Working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork currently.
+Currently working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.

-Noticed you're at 20% participation—happy to help if useful.
+Noticed you're at 20% participation — happy to help if useful.
 Want to see what we built?
 ```

 ### 2. @acedatacloud (20% participation crisis)
 ```
 Hey!
-I'm Luke—been chatting with Adam McBride and the @MigrateFun guys about helping projects with post-migration transparency.
+I'm Luke.
+Been chatting with Adam McBride and the @MigrateFun guys about helping projects with post-migration transparency.

-Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
-Shows complete price history so holders can see the full picture.
+We built https://migrate-chart.fun for @ZeraLabs and @PayAINetwork (working with @dev_skill_issue and @notorious_d_e_v).
+It shows complete price history so holders can see the full picture.

 Saw you're at 20% participation.
 Happy to help if it's useful.
-Want to see it?
 ```

 ---